For a limited time: Create a SiteBay account and WordPress Site

 to try this guide for free.

-This overview will walk you through the terminal basics, offering tips to make your command line journey smooth and beneficial.
+This overview will walk you through terminal basics, offering tips to make your command line journey smooth and beneficial.
 When you hop onto a terminal, you’re met with a prompt, signaling you’re ready to start.
 This guide will break down command structures, file system navigation, and more.

 Command Structure Basics

 Commands typically start with the action (verb), followed by options (adjectives) that tweak the command’s behavior, and targets (objects) the action is applied to.
 Need help?
-Slap a –help flag next to a command for usage info.
+Slap a --help flag next to a command for usage info.

 The shell is your ticket to cruising through your site’s files and folders: